Published in Non-Clinical

 Within your own practice, make yourself known to the other ophthalmologists and educate them on any specific assets you bring to the practice.
 For example, I am the only surgical glaucoma specialist for my large private practice in the Manhattan area.
 This is an asset and letting the other physicians know this can increase glaucoma referrals to me; vice versa, I will be able to refer patients with certain conditions to the right specialist.
 Consider putting up a large poster with your name and picture and a few bullet points about your specialty in your waiting room.
 That way patients who may need your services for themselves or for their family members will know about you.
 Find all avenues to get your name and face out there and REPEAT!

-It’s almost 2020, and we live in a world of Facebook, Twitter, Instagram, Snapchat, and email.
+We live in a world of Facebook, Twitter, Instagram, Snapchat, and email.

 When used appropriately, social media could be the next step in communication and getting your name out there.
 Many successful social media bloggers will tell you just that—it’s how they make their living.
 I am suggesting that perhaps posting an interesting case (HIPAA protected, of course!), discussing a hot topic, or posting a successful event in your career—graduation, board exam results, your first surgery day in private practice, etc.—can garner attention, help you network, and even allow you to receive constructive advice from your fellow colleagues and like-minded physicians.